dhakalaayush/Blue-Team/README.md

 * [Incident Detection and Analysis with Splunk](https://github.com/dhakalaayush/Blue-Team/blob/main/Incident%20Dectection%20and%20Analysis%20with%20Splunk.pdf): This documentation is an incident response investigation using Splunk from the "Incident Detection and Analysis" room of TryHackMe.

 * [Sysmon Log Analysis](https://github.com/dhakalaayush/Blue-Team/blob/main/Sysmon%20log%20analysis.pdf): This documentation analyzes sysmon logs of a compromised endpoint in Linux CLI.
-It is the Log Analysis-Sysmon challenge from BTLO.
+It based on Log Analysis-Sysmon challenge from BTLO.